forta-network/docs/docs/index.md

 $ npx forta-agent init --typescript
 ```

 The above snippet creates a new project directory called `my-new-agent`, and then uses `npx` (a package runner tool that is part of npm 5.2+) to invoke the `init` command of the `forta-agent` CLI tool.
-By passing the `--typescript` option, you can initialize a Typescript project (default is Javascript)
+By passing the `--typescript` option, you can initialize a Typescript project (default is Javascript).

 This will initialize several files inside of your project directory, including a package.json file, tsconfig.json (for Typescript) as well as a src folder.
 The project also includes a forta.config.json file that will be used throughout the development lifecycle.
 Let’s make sure our project dependencies are installed: